utk09-NCL/color-palette-generator/CONTRIBUTING.md

     # Create a new branch for your feature or fix using a descriptive name
     git checkout -b my-new-feature-branch

+    # Update the dependencies in node_modules
+    npm install
    ```

 4. **Make Changes**